What is SSH Port Forwarding?

 Real-World Examples of SSH Port Forwarding

-With a bit of setting up it is possible to open any host in your system as a proxy server.
-This can be used for anything from browsing on an internal IP address that might be blocked by firewalls or proxies, opening file shares and more.
-It’s also possible to send data to a program that you are running on your local machine from another host.
+With a bit of setting up, it is possible to open any host in your system as a proxy server.
+This can be used for everything from browsing on an internal IP address that might be blocked by firewalls or proxies to opening file shares and more.
+It’s also possible to send data to a program you are running on your local machine from another host.

 The following example is one of the simplest, and it can be used to open a terminal session with an internal IP address: